clearyk6/CA4003/README.md

 ---

+## 3.2 Bottom Up Parsing

+LL(k) parsers: left to right parse, leftmost derivation using _k_ token lookahead, Must predict which production rule to use having seen the first k tokens of the right hand side.

+More powerful to use **LR(_k_)** parsing; left to right parse, _rightmost derivation_, k token lookahead.
+Many a programming language requires an LR(1) grammar and parser.

+- LR(1) is the norm since k > 1 generates lots of internal states.
+SableCC, Yacc and Bison all support LR grammars.

+### LR Parse Engine

+Has a **stack** and an**input**.
+First _k_ tokens of the input are the _lookahead_.

+LR engine shifts tokens from the input to the stack, and when the tokens on top of the stack match the righthand-side of a production rule, pop the tokens off the stack and push the lefthand-side of the production rule onto the stack.

+- if the stack contains ABC and there is a production rule X -> ABC, then pop C, B and A and push X onto th stack.
+- Stack is initially empty and when the parser shifts the end-of-file marker, $, and the input has a valid derivation; parser enters the accepting state.
+Otherwise parser ends in an error state.

+**Valid actions of an LR Parse Engine**

+- **shift(n)** Advance input by 1 token and push state n onto the stack.
+- **reduce(k)** Pop of the number of symbols on the right hand side of rule k.
+  - Let X be the lefthand side of rule k.
+In the state now on top of the stack, look up X in the state table to get "goto n".
+Push state n onto the stack.
+- **accept** Stop parsing and report success
+- **error** Stop parsing and report failure.

+**State Table**: a two dimensional table - States x Symbols.

+- Each entry contains an action.
+Implemented as a DFA

+  - DFA not powerful enough to parse a context-free grammar, but can manage the stack in the LR parse engine.
+  - the edges of the DFA are the symbols and the states represent the stack.

+### LR(0) Parsing

+> insert initial notes

+Initially have an empty stack, input will have a complete **sentence S** followed by the **end-of-input marker, $**.

+We denote this as:

+    S′ → .S$

+where the **dot indicates the _current parser position_**.

+**LR(0) item:** A production rule combined with a parser position, dot ('.')

+In this state, an input that can be parsed not only begins with S but also with any any possible right-hand side of an S-production.

+**State**: Set of LR(0) items, visually represented as a list of items in a box with State number label.

+**Shift actions**: If we shift an x is state 1, only the second production rule is affected.
+We can ignore the other rules.

+The effect of shifting an x symbol will be to _move the dot past the x_.
+This will give us a **new state**.

+Build **State Diagram** first
+- be mechanical and meticulous and this won't fail

+Then build **Parsing Table**

+Conflicts...

+- **Shift reduce**
+- **Reduce reduce**

+### SLR Parsers

+"Simple LR", but more powerful than LR(0)

+Like LR(0) parsers, but generation of reduce actions depends on the FOLLOW() set.

+- have fewer reduce actions than LR(0)

+### LR(1) Parsers

+More powerful than LR(0) and SLR language.

+- **Most programming languages** parsed by an LR(1) Parser.

+Algorithm similar to LR(0), exceot:

+- concept of an _item_ in LR(1) is expanded to a **lookahead symbol**
+- LR(1) item is (A -> α.Beta,x), where x = lookahead symbol.
+  - sequence α is on top of stack
+  - input starts with a string that can be derived from Betax
+- LR(1) state a set of LR(1) items that are constructed using versions of Closure and Goto that incorporate the lookahead symbol.

+To build Parsing Table once the Sate Diagram has been generaterd...

+- if dot is at the end of a production rule, then **reduce** action placed in Parsing table in the corresponding column to lookahead symbol.
+- If the dot is to the left of a _terminal_ or _non-terminal_ symbol, the corresponding column for that state contains a _shift_ or _goto action respectively_ (same as with an LR(0) table)

+LR(1) can have maaany states - COBOL-85 has  > 2,000,000!

+- Therefore a _lookahead LR(1) parser_ (**LALR(1)**) can be used to merge states that differ by their lookahead sets - reducing no. of states
+- Brings COBOL-85's states down to < 2,000
+- Check which states can be merged from the LR(1) diagram, if available.
+- Create parse table based on the merge states.
+- LALR(1) parsing tables are at risk of reduce-reduce conflicts where LR(1) parsers may not..

+### If Then Else statements

+Tend to give rise to shift-reduce errors..

+- **shift** gives one interpretation - _if a then {if b then s1 else s2}_ (more common)
+- **reduce** gives a different interpretation - _if a then {if b then s1} else s2_

+.. better way to deal is to introduce non-terminals to identify Matched and Unmatched statements (this arises from [**ambiguity**](##Ambiguity))

+Some Compiler generators (Yacc, Bison) have **precedence directives** for _assisting the resolvement of shift-reduce conflict_.

+- can make items _right associative_, _left associative_ or _non-associative_
+- definitions of precedence in Yacc:

+      precedence nonassoc EQ, NEQ;
+      precedence left PLUS, MINUS;
+      precedence left TIMES, DIV;
+      precedence right EXP;

+      /*Order of appearance is order of precedence*/

+### Recursion: left vs right

+Right Recursion:
+- Needed for _termination in predictive parsers_.
+- Requires more stack space.
+- Gives rise to right associative operators.

+Left Recursion:
+- Works fine in bottom-up parsers.
+- _Limits the required stack space._
+- Gives rise to left associative operators.
+- Causes a top-down parser to crash... see LL(0) left recursion handling [here](##3.1-Top-Down-Parsing)

+Rule of thumb:
+- **Right recursion for top-down parsers.**
+- **Left recursion for bottom-up parsers.**

+---

 # 4. Syntax Analysis

 ## Goal of S.A is to _combine the tokens generated by the L.A_ into a valid **"sentence"**